 Key Takeaway: Welcome emails are welcomed.
 Give them even more gravitas with clear value propositions and helpful content.

 Saying “thank you” is another one of those Southern prerequisites that crossover with strong SaaS marketing.

-You can say it after someone signs up as a subscriber as InVision did in the above example, after a purchase, or any other time, but bottom line: they’re a courteous — and engagement-boosting — touch.
+You can say it after someone signs up as a subscriber or trial user as InVision did in the above example, after a purchase, or any other time, but bottom line: they’re a courteous — and engagement-boosting — touch.